corefixhq/docs/docs/web-standalone-usage.md

 HAR files recorded from your browser can be used to guide the authenticated scan:

 - Drop `.har` files into the directory mounted to `/web`
-- Or upload them via the DeepTraq browser extension — they are pulled automatically at scan time
+- Or use the [CoreFix Chrome Extension](/docs/chrome-extension-guide) to record and upload an authorized workflow

+For extension uploads, the latest recording is designed to be pulled automatically for the matching CoreFix project when a web scan starts.
+Treat HAR files as secrets: they may contain credentials, tokens, cookies, request bodies, and browser storage values from the recorded workflow.

 ---